 Seattle Seahawks

-In 1976, the Seattle Seahawks emerged as an NFL team.
+In 1976, the Seattle Seahawks entered the NFL.
 As rookies, they became famous on the soccer field and among their fans.
 Their fans, often called the “12s,” left an indelible mark on sports history by setting a Guinness World Record for the loudest noise at a sporting event.
 This record was not just a testament to loudness; it symbolized the unprecedented enthusiasm and dedication of Seahawks fans.

 The team’s emblem has undergone various transformations over the years.
 However, one element that has remained constant among those changes is the Seahawks’ emblematic mascot.
 The image of a hawk, rendered with elegant design elements, hints at agility and grace.
 Keeping the hawk as a central branding element emphasizes its importance as a symbol of the team’s spirit and ethics.